Staff Pulse - staff wellbeing survey

 Give your school staff a voice through anonymous surveys.
 Staff Pulse is a staff survey tool to help you make informed decisions for school improvement.

 Gather feedback, build an action plan and measure results to improve staff wellbeing, school performance and retention.

-Developed by a psychologist, Staff Pulse gives you the ability to send short, anonymous surveys to capture feedback across 21 different categories, including: workload, support, communication and enjoyment.
-In scoring and commenting on given statements, staff can be totally honest about how they feel without fear of judgement or repercussions.
+With questions developed by a psychologist, the short surveys capture employee feedback across 21 different categories, including: workload, support, communication and enjoyment.
+In scoring and commenting on given statements, staff can be totally honest about how they feel and how you can support their wellbeing, without fear of judgement or repercussions.

 Access real-time data

 Once you’ve sent your first survey, it’s easy to view the results on your school’s dashboard in Tes Portal.
 Here you’ll have access to:

 - How many staff completed the survey

 - If staff are generally satisfied at your school

 - Scores across each of the categories so you know which areas you need to prioritise in your action plan